priyankanaladeega/Retail-FMCG-Sales-Analytics/docs/README.md

 # Dashboards

 # Sales Overview
-Provides a high-level view of overall business performance.
+Provides a high-level view of overall business performance
 - Total Revenue, Orders, Customers
 - Revenue by channel and store